 8. Employees Compensation Insurance

-Employees are assets for companies.
+Employees are Assets refer to “all the available properties of every kind or possession of an insurance company that might be used More for companies.
 In the event that they suffer accidents, either directly related to their jobs, in or outside the work premises or due to other factors during the course of the employment, the Workers Compensation A system of providing for the cost of medical care and weekly payments to injured employees or to dependants of Insurance or Employees Compensation Insurance would cover the company’s liabilities towards the employee.
 Events such as disablement (total or partial), death or the contraction of an occupational disease, are covered under this insurance.

 9. Office Package Policy

-The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy’
+The legal document issued to the A person who pays a premium to an insurance company in exchange for the insurance protection provided by a policy More that outlines the conditions and terms of the insurance; also called the ‘policy’

 Small business owners invest heavily in their enterprise.
 The commitment is emotionally, physically and financially draining.
 Thus, you need to protect your business against unforeseen uncertainties and risks that could plunge you into irreversible losses from which you struggle to recover.
 It could cripple your business or make it dysfunctional and in the worst case, might even force you to shut shop.

 This is where having a compact policy.
-The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy’ such as an Office Package, which covers a whole range of risks, can come to your rescue.
+The legal document issued to the A person who pays a premium to an insurance company in exchange for the insurance protection provided by a policy More that outlines the conditions and terms of the insurance; also called the ‘policy’ such as an Office Package, which covers a whole range of risks, can come to your rescue.
 It covers furniture and fixtures, tools and machinery, office building, legal liabilities to third parties, additional rents, and even terrorism, in some cases.
 This insurance could help you out of a hole in a number of unexpected situations.

-Apart from these nine types of insurance, there are a number of other policies specific to different aspects of business, such as Product Recall Insurance, Group AccidentAny Unforeseen and unanticipated event is considered an accident.
+Apart from these nine types of insurance, there are a number of other policies specific to different aspects of business, such as Product Recall Insurance, Group AccidentAny Unforeseen and unanticipated event is considered an Any Unforeseen and unanticipated event is considered an accident.
+More.
 Insurance, and Cyber Risk Liability, among others.
 Moreover, different industries might have different insurance needs.